 Then we need to make a commitment to keep those items out of our household trash.
 Instead, bring them to a recycling firm instead.

 GLE Scrap Metal performs environmentally-friendly processing and recycling of all base and precious metals.
-And this family-owned and operated business maintains a zero-landfill policy to help conserve energy.
+And this family-owned and operated business maintains a zero-landfill policy for scrap metals brought to us for recycling to help conserve energy.

 With the holidays now behind us, this is a great year to begin recycling your scrap metal.
 Do it with GLE, a company that ensures your excess materials don’t go to waste.